Preterm Prelabour Rupture of Membranes (PPROM)

 - Infections – Bacterial infections in the uterus or lower genital tract can lead to membrane weakening.

-- Invasive procedures – Amniocentesis, chorionic villus sampling, or cervical cerclage can increase risk.
+- Invasive procedures – Amniocentesis, chorionic villus sampling, or cervical cerclage can increase the risk of PPROM

 See FAQs Below